7 Employee Engagement Ideas You Can Implement Today

 Give employees a chance to recognize their colleagues

 It’s been shown that recognition for a job well done can seriously boost employee engagement levels.
+We have a separate article on how you can learn how to measure employee engagement.
 That recognition doesn’t have to come exclusively from managers, though.
 Employees love to feel valued and validated by their peers, which is why instituting a peer-to-peer reward program is an employee engagement strategy worth considering.

 Keep in mind that you don’t need a considerable budget for this — if you want to institute a prize, the prize doesn’t have to be cash, nor does it have to be super big.
 The recognized employee can be rewarded with a week’s worth of coffee delivered to their desk, their favorite snack, or that coveted prime parking spot!